cmwylie19/task-service/README.md

 # Task Service

 _This repository of scenarios is intended to explain how to use Gloo Edge as an API Gateway and Kubernetes Ingress Controller to manage a simple task api.
-The scenarios will take you from building and deploying the application from a source to complex traffic routing and rate limiting scenarios.
-The first scenario is a provides a background and howto on Cloud Native Application Development and Deployment so feel free to skip it if you already know your way around the cluster._
+The scenarios will take you from building and deploying the application from a source to traffic routing and rate limiting scenarios.
+The first scenario is a provides a background and howto guide on Cloud Native Application Development and Deployment so feel free to skip it if you already know your way around the cluster._

+**NOTE:** It may be advantageous to refer back to this `README.md` while you are doing the scenarios to compare and contract how the application works _without_ Gloo Edge to better understand the transformations that are being made at the proxy level.

 ## Background